How To Use

 TO SET COLORS

 Soak vibrant coloured pads in a pail of water with 1 cup (250 ml) of vinegar added prior to initial laundering.
 This “sets” their colors so they don’t bleed onto other items.
-Always wash like colors together, never with pale or white items.
+Always wash like colors together, never with light or white items.

 Pads are made with all new fabrics so there will be some initial shrinkage with laundering, though it will not affect the absorption properties of each style as they’re designed to accommodate shrinkage.
 With cottons, final shrinkage will be approximately 5%.

 HOW TO REMOVE STAINS

 In most cases, just regular laundering will keep pads stain free.
 If you do find a pad or two with any staining you can pour hydrogen peroxide directly onto the stain and let it soak in, making sure to launder the pad before the hydrogen peroxide dries.
 If it will be a little while before the pad goes into the laundry, keep it moist with water once the hydrogen peroxide has done it’s job.
 Try not to get too hung up on stain removal.
 Stains are rare.
 If they do happen they don’t affect function, and nobody but you will know they’re there.
 If you're stain-averse I suggest going with a busier or darker print so any staining won't show.

 HOW TO PREVENT STAINS